 The older I get I realize there are some things that I can't do as well as I used to, but I plan to continue doing what I love for as long as I can.
 Today I grow herbs, vegetables, fruit and perennials on various gardens scattered over a rocky, tree-filled and rather wet parcel of land in New Hampshire.
-I visit my local chiropractor 2-3 times a week, for obvious reasons!
+I visit my local chiropractor weekly and he keeps me moving.
 New England weather is a real challenge but somehow most years we get plenty from the gardens.

 Soapmaking is just one of many interests, one that helped support the growing number of stray cats that "found us" when we moved to N.H. years ago.
 It was a natural outgrowth of a lifelong interest in the healing properties of plants.
-In the 1990's I was a contributing editor for the Herb Quarterly magazine and had numerous articles published there and several in the Herb Companion magazine.
+In the 1990's I was a contributing editor for the Herb Quarterly magazine and also wrote for the Herb Companion magazine.
 I gave many talks on herbs to various groups during that time.
 One day I hope to write and illustrate books about the many pets we've had over the years.

 Music is a big part of my life.
 At 14 I started working in bands along with my talented sister.
 In the late 1960's we performed at the famous Electric Factory in Philadelphia opening for such groups as Santana, Chicago, Iron Butterfly, Steppenwolf, Arthur Brown and many others.